-Select cadet candidate recruited athletes may join a team or league in the local community for specialized sports in which the Prep School cannot field or coach a full team.
+Select cadet candidate recruited athletes may join a team or league in the local community for specialized sports in which the Preparatory School cannot field or coach a full team.
 Examples include, but are not limited to, tennis, men’s/women’s gymnastics, and swimming.
 Participation in specialized sports is based upon recruitment and limited to cadet candidates with the potential to compete at the Division I level.

 Cadet candidates participate in daily morning physical training (PT) sessions starting during Basic Military Training (BMT).
 These sessions consist of alternating aerobic and anaerobic exercises to improve strength and conditioning at a more rapid rate.
 Intramural sports are also a part of BMT and cadet candidates can choose to participate in football, wrestling, basketball, volleyball, soccer, or ultimate Frisbee.